 Hummingbirds are known for sipping nectar, but they cannot survive exclusively on a diet of sugar water.
-Insects provide essential protein for proper muscle and feather development, and are especially critical to feed growing nestlings.
-Furthermore, insects are important sources of fats, salts, fiber, amino acids and a range of nutrients critical to a balanced diet, and backyard birders can help hummingbirds enjoy that well-rounded nutrition by feeding hummingbirds insects in different ways.
+Insects provide essential protein for proper muscle and feather development and are especially critical to feed growing nestlings.
+Furthermore, insects are important sources of fats, salts, fiber, amino acids, and a range of nutrients critical to a balanced diet.
+Birders can help hummingbirds enjoy that well-rounded nutrition by feeding hummingbirds insects in different ways.

 Insects Hummingbirds Eat

 Hummingbirds may eat from a few dozen to several hundred or even a thousand or more insects in one day, depending on the availability of insects, the type of insects, and an individual bird's dietary needs.

 Because of the birds' small size, they generally choose only small insects that can be easily captured and swallowed, and popular insects in hummingbirds' diets include: